John-Lluch/SWRevealViewController/README.md

 ## IMPORTANT NOTE: (Upgrading to Version 2.0)

 A number of changes have been made since version 2.0 that may break your existing project.
-In case you are not ready to upgrade you can continue using previous commits.
+In case you are not ready to upgrade you can continue using previous versions.
 The last commit before 2.0.0 was tagged v1.3.0.
 Following the list of important changes that affect 2.0.0

 * Dropped support for iOS6 and earlier.
 This version will only work on iOS7